You do not need to throw your phone in a lake

 Track your progress with screen time tracking apps that go beyond native OS tools.
 Automated tracking removes the bias of manual estimation and keeps your data honest over weeks and months.

 Consider a recurring detox.
-Some people benefit from doing a condensed version of this plan once per quarter — especially after high-stress periods when screen time tends to creep back up.
-A quarterly reset of 2-3 days using the Strip and Replace components can restore the gains from your initial week.
+Some people benefit from doing a condensed version of this plan once per quarter, especially after high-stress periods when screen time tends to creep back up.
+A quarterly reset of two to three days using the Strip and Replace components can restore the gains from your initial week.

 Ramon’s take